MewPurPur/godsvg-website/src/articles/1.0-alpha2/article.md

 # Other improvements

 There have also been various improvements to input handling in the viewport thanks to {% gh "Kiisu-Master" %}.
 Also, I have implemented the ability to convert different types of elements, for example converting a circle into an ellipse or a rounded rectangle.
-Aside from this, various little bugs and tweaks have been made to improve the experience of using GodSVG.
+Aside from this, various little bugfixes and tweaks have been made to improve the experience of using GodSVG.